PhD

 Software

-Software toolboxes for conducting connectome and machine learning analyses
+- Software toolboxes for conducting brain network (connectome) analyses https://github.com/srkesler/bnets

 Predictive Models